Shawnn9/flask_tutorial/README.md

 ## Overview

-This project is a Flask tutorial that demonstrates how to build a web application using the Flask framework.
+This project is a Flask practice that demonstrates how to build a web application using the Flask framework.
 It covers basic concepts such as routing, templates, forms, and database integration.

 ## Technology Stack